rocket-pool/rocketpool/docs/smart-node/service.rst

     rocketpool service stop

-This will "tear down" the Smart Node stack, stopping and removing all running containers, and deleting their state.
+This will "tear down" the smart node stack, stopping and removing all running containers, and deleting their state.
 Not only will validators stop performing validation duties, but all Ethereum clients will need to re-sync if the service is restarted.
-It is advised to use this command only if the node has no minipools remaining and no balances to withdraw in its network contract.
+It is advised to use this command only if the node has no active minipools.

-As a security measure, node data at ``RP_PATH`` (including the node & validators' private keys) will be preserved, and must be manually deleted if desired (this is not recommended).
+As a security measure, node data at ``~/.rocketpool`` (including the node wallet) will be preserved, and must be manually deleted if desired (this is not recommended).

+.. _smart-node-service-config:

 *************************
 Reconfiguring the Service